Modal Logical Neural Networks: Introduction

 We introduce Modal Logical Neural Networks (MLNNs)\footnote{Code available at \href{https://github.com/sulcantonin/MLNN_public.git}{https://github.com/sulcantonin/MLNN\_public.git}}, a neurosymbolic framework that bridges this divide.
 Building upon the weighted real-valued logic of Logical Neural Networks (LNNs)~\cite{riegel2020logical}, we propose a distinct architecture centered on Kripke semantics that reasons over possible worlds.
 This moves beyond purely statistical learning to a hybrid approach, allowing users to impose explicit modal logic constraints on a model's behavior.
 A defining feature of this architecture is its flexibility: the accessibility relation between worlds can be parameterized by a neural network.
 This design enables MLNNs to simultaneously perform deductive reasoning based on user-defined axioms and inductively learn the relational structure that best explains the data.
 Consequently, this work shows modeling multi-agent systems: by interpreting the learnable accessibility relation as a dynamic graph of trust or information flow, the framework can formalize how agent behavior and communication evolve in response to one another.

 \definecolor{coreblue}{HTML}{0072B2} \definecolor{neuralorange}{HTML}{D55E00} \definecolor{fixedgray}{HTML}{777777} \definecolor{lossmagenta}{HTML}{CC33CC} \definecolor{bglight}{HTML}{FAFAFA}

 This approach enables the creation of differentiable ``guardrails'' for powerful statistical models.
 By framing learning as the dual objective of fitting data and minimizing logical contradiction, MLNNs can steer models toward outputs that are both statistically likely and logically sound.
 In this paradigm, we explicitly accept a trade-off: we may sacrifice a margin of raw statistical accuracy to achieve higher logical coherence and explainability.
-We demonstrate this capability through a series of experiments: reducing specific grammatical errors made by a sequence tagger, training a classifier to logically abstain on ambiguous inputs it has never seen, learning the relational knowledge structure in a multi-agent system, and identifying deceptive strategies in human negotiation benchmarks.
+We demonstrate this capability through a series of experiments: reducing specific grammatical errors made by a sequence tagger, training a classifier to logically abstain on ambiguous inputs, solving highly non-convex Sudoku puzzles as a multi-world constraint problem, and learning relational knowledge structures in multi-agent systems, and identifying deceptive strategies in human negotiation benchmarks.

+Beyond these demonstrated applications, the MLNN framework has potential relevance for a broader range of domains where relational structure and logical constraints are paramount.
+In bioinformatics, the framework could model gene regulatory networks with temporal and epistemic uncertainties about gene expression states.
+In climate science, MLNNs could reason about alternative future scenarios (possible worlds) under different policy interventions, enabling formal verification of climate model predictions.
+For autonomous systems, the framework offers a path toward verifying temporal-epistemic properties of multi-robot teams, where each robot's knowledge and beliefs must be coordinated.
+In financial networks, MLNNs could learn trust and influence relationships among actors from transaction data, providing interpretable representations of systemic risk.

 MLNNs offer a methodological step toward building AI systems that are not only powerful pattern recognizers but also more predictable and verifiable reasoners.
 In the following sections, we formalize the MLNN architecture (Section~\ref{sec:method}), analyze its theoretical properties (Section~\ref{sec:theory}), and demonstrate its capabilities across distinct case studies (Section~\ref{sec:experiments}).